xleon/mobileapp/docs/running-android-ui-tests.md

 ```

 #### How to run the tests
-First go to `Toggl.Giskard.Tests.UI/Configuration.cs` and update the path in `ApkFile` to point to your signed apk.
+First go to `Toggl.Droid.Tests.UI/Configuration.cs` and update the path in `ApkFile` to point to your signed apk.
 Ex:
 - if you put the apkName.apk file in your Desktop (MacOS) -> .ApkFile(`"/Users/yourusername/Desktop/apkName.apk"`)
 - if you put the apk on (Repo root folder)/bin/Release/apkName.apk -> .ApkFile(`"../../bin/Release/apkName.apk"`)

 ##### To run on Visual Studio:
-- Have the build target to Giskard | Debug | Any CPU
+- Have the build target to Droid | Debug | Any CPU
-- On the right sidebar > Unit Tests > Giskard > Toggl.Giskard.Tests.UI
+- On the right sidebar > Unit Tests > Droid > Toggl.Droid.Tests.UI
 - On Test Apps select the device where you want to run the tests on, it can be an actual device or a running emulator.
-- <a name="makingUITestsAppear"></a>If you don't see the tests there yet, double click Giskard > Toggl.Giskard.Tests.UI; fix whatever bugs might be there (the build might be broken) > click again > You'll eventually see all the tests from Shared.Toggl.Tests.UI;
+- <a name="makingUITestsAppear"></a>If you don't see the tests there yet, double click Droid > Toggl.Droid.Tests.UI; fix whatever bugs might be there (the build might be broken) > click again > You'll eventually see all the tests from Shared.Toggl.Tests.UI;
 - On Toggl.Tests.UI you can run all the tests or only the ones you want.
 - That's it.